 Boot Camps for Troubled Teens | C.A.R.E.

 Boot camps are military-style, semi-penal institutions that use discipline, military exercises, and rigorous physical training to "break" defiant troubled teens and supposedly return home a "good soldier" who will obey authority, follow rules, and improve behavior at home and school.
-Please call C.A.R.E. at 866-492-9215.
-We have alternative options for you and your troubled teen.

 Why would a parent want to send a troubled teen to a program that was originally intended for adolescents who have been prosecuted for criminal acts?
 It is not an environment intended to modify behavior through self-understanding.
 It is an environment that seeks to scare kids straight, a method that has proven time and again to have only short-term results.